log4mongo/log4mongo-net/readme.md

 		-->
 		<connectionString value="mongodb://localhost" />
 		<!--
+		Name of connectionString defined in web/app.config connectionStrings group, the format is the same as connectionString value.
-		Name of connectionString you wish to use from your web.config connectionStrings group Optional, If not provided will use connectionString instead -->
+		Optional, If not provided will use connectionString value -->
 		<connectionStringName value="mongo-log4net" />
 		<!--